trulyronak/doptic/README.md

 simply add an alias (or add to your `PATH` if you wanna be fancy.

-alias doptic='docker run --env DEBUG  -v $(pwd):/home/userworkspace opticcli'
+	alias doptic='docker run --env DEBUG  -v $(pwd):/home/userworkspace -p 34444:34444 -p 4000:4000 -it opticcli'

-note that this lets the directory to always be the current one
+note that this sets the directory to always be the current one

+also maps port 4000 to be where your api runs

 ### I want to debug around